Location of India

 - India is a vast country.
 Lying entirely in the northern hemisphere the mainland extends between latitudes 8°4’ S and 37°6’ N and longitudes 68°7’ W 97°25’ E.

-- The Tropic of Cancer (23o 30’ N) divides the country into almost two equal parts.
-To the southeast and southwest of the mainland, lie the Andaman and Nicobar islands in Bay of Bengal and the Lakshadweep islands in the Arabian Sea.
+- The Tropic of Cancer (23°30’ N) divides the country into almost two equal parts.
+To the southeast and southwest of the mainland, lie the Andaman and Nicobar Islands in the Bay of Bengal and the Lakshadweep Islands in the Arabian Sea.

 (ii) On the south, India is surrounded by the seas and the ocean from three sides.
-It means, the land is protected from outside intrusions.
+It means the land is protected from outside intrusions.

-Theses geographical features have ensured that:
+- These geographical features have ensured that: